Aleph

 $20 / month

-• Query your knowledge base from inside Claude, Cursor, or any MCP tool
+Query your knowledge base from inside Claude, Cursor, or any MCP toolincluded

-• Always-on connection — ask questions anytime, get sourced answers
+Always-on connection — ask questions anytime, get sourced answersincluded

-Your knowledge base is a folder of readable files — Markdown pages and a knowledge graph.
-Library texts, your uploads, all of it.
+Your wiki is a folder of readable files — Markdown pages and a knowledge graph.
+Library passages, your uploads, the lot.
 Every plan includes export.
-Download it and use it however you want — drop it into Claude Projects, a custom GPT, or your own system.
-Nothing is locked behind our platform.
+Download it and use it however you like: Claude Projects, a custom GPT, your own system.
+Nothing is locked inside our platform.

 your-wiki/